 In the graphs above the blue dots represent the observed data points.
-The solid blue line represents the model predictions based on the final f[X] parameters and fitted r[X] values for each individual.
-The dashed blue lines represent the model predictions based on initial f[X] parameters and r[X] values set to zero.
+The solid blue line represents the model individual predictions based on the final f[X] parameters and fitted r[X] values for each individual.
+The dashed blue lines represent the model population predictions based on fitted f[X] parameters and r[X] values set to zero.